 The following forms are required to be filled by passenger

 - Undertaking for risk of travel and quarantine cost

 - Forms to be filled by Qatari Nationals

-As per the notification received on 26th March 2020, from DGCA, India, all international passenger flights stand suspended till 1830 GMT on 14th April 2020.
+As per the notification received on 17th May 2020, from DGCA, India, all international passenger flights stand suspended till 1829 GMT of 31st May 2020.

-As per the notification received on 27th March 2020, from DGCA, India, all domestic flights stand suspended till 2359 IST on 14th April 2020.
+As per the notification received on 22nd May 2020, from DGCA, India, all domestic passenger flights stand suspended till 1829 GMT of 24th May 2020.

 Sultanate of Oman